-John and Jane likely married in England with unknown family information, but immigrated to the US sometime before 1842.
-They were listed in the 1842 Nauvoo Census record with the last name spelled Burscough.
+1842 Nauvoo Census record with the last name spelled Burscough.
 Some records suggest that Jane and John might have been friends or relatives of Matilda Nease's parents.
-They accompanied Matilda who was a polygamist wife of Jefferson Hunt as
+They accompanied Matilda who was a polygamist wife of Jefferson Hunt as they left Nauvoo.
+That association continued as they met Jefferson and the Mormon Battalion at Fort Leavenworth and started a long trek across the state of Iowa into Kansas and a few weeks beyond.